joedski/vue-flyd/README.md

       const currentCount = clickActions.pipe(flyd.scan((acc, fn) => fn(acc), 0))

-      // Finally, return any Sinks we want to expose to Vue. return { currentCount }
+      // Finally, return any Sinks we want to expose to Vue.
+      // A new Data value will be created with the same name for each Sink Stream. return { currentCount }
     },
   }